ibmf-bioinformatics/MeStanG/manuals/Manual.md

 - The accuracy of the generated samples to a real sample depends entirely on the error models, which do not consider homopolymers, sampling noise, naturally occurring mutations, or genome complexity.
 - In theory, other platforms' sequencing outputs can be generated using MeStanG if their proper error models are provided as specified in [Custom Models](#cmods) and the read lengths and other design features are modified.
 This also applies to generating samples with different variants provided as different `.fasta` files from the same organism.
 - The generated samples will resemble the `.fasta` inputs provided by the user so their similarity to real samples depends on the inputs.
 - Designs are entirely user-defined and while there are some mathematical validations e.g., in Host/Pathogen scenarios pathogen reads can't be more than host reads, all probabilities sum up to 1, `equally` arguments will distribute the reads as even as possible, among others, the biological sense of the designs is up to the user exclusively.
-For example, MeStanG would allow using different basecalling models in the same sample, something not commonly occurring as basecalling is usually performed on all the reads of a sample rather than selectively in read subsets.
+For example, MeStanG would allow using different basecalling models in the same sample, something not commonly occurring as basecalling is usually performed on all sample reads rather than selectively in read subsets.